barntarnst/CivilRightsCAPTCHA-PHP-Library/README.md

 There is a Wiki at http://captcha.civilrightsdefenders.org.

-The package includes the library and an example page (with a version of jQuery) to demonstrate how to use it.
+The package includes the library and an example page to demonstrate how to use it.
 The Civil Rights CAPTCHA depends on the javascript library jQuery.

-## Step 1: Displaying the CATPCHA
+## Step 1: Displaying the CAPTCHA
 To display the captcha in your html form, simply echo the show() function at the place in the &lt;form&gt; where you want the captcha to display.

 ```html